colinrozzi/rust-mcp/README.md

 A modular Rust implementation of the Model Context Protocol (MCP), which enables seamless integration between LLM applications and external data sources and tools.

+## Protocol Specification

+This implementation follows the MCP specification, which can be found at:

+- Local path: `/users/colinrozzi/work/mcp-servers/modelcontextprotocol/docs/specification`
+- Latest version: `/users/colinrozzi/work/mcp-servers/modelcontextprotocol/docs/specification/2025-03-26`

+The specification defines the wire format, message types, capabilities, and features that make up the Model Context Protocol.
+This library implements the core functionality as described in the specification.

 ## Project Structure

 This repository is organized as a Cargo workspace with three main crates: